 To honor this year’s Golden Anniversary 50th Art & Wine Festival, the Mountain View Chamber of Commerce held a t-shirt design contest and received dozens of excellent submissions.
+Elaine Giles' design was chosen as the winner by our esteemed panel, taking home a $500 prize.

 2022 T-shirt Design Contest winner designed by Elaine Giles, available at this year's 50th Anniversary festival.